Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Simulation Studies

-In this simulation, change point locations play critical roles in interpretations, so we concentrate more on estimators of latent variables, when parameters are performing well and similarly to previous simulations.
-By Figure \ref{BSRZhist}, we can find that as $M$ gets larger, the estimator of latent variables $\widehat{\Z}$ is more accurate, which aligns with the theoretical results in Section \ref{Chap:Inference}.
-Empirically, we also find the standard deviation of $\widehat{\Z}$ in Table \ref{BSRTable} decreasing with sample size.
-By QQ plots in Figures \ref{BSRQQplot20} and \ref{BSRQQplot200} for different sample sizes, the empirical distribution of the estimates for the latent variables matches with the true distribution very well.
+Change points of BSR are the primary focus, and thus we evaluate latent variable estimates.
+Figure \ref{BSRZhist} shows that the accuracy of estimators $\widehat{\Z}$ improves under larger $M$, consistent with the theoretical results in Section \ref{sec:Inference}.
+Empirically, the standard deviation of $\widehat{\Z}$ in Table \ref{BSRTable} decreases under large sample size.
+QQ plots in Figures \ref{BSRQQplot20} \ref{BSRQQplot200} indicate the empirical distribution of $\widehat{\Z}$ closely approximate normality.